kuj0210/IoT-Pet-Home-System/README.md

  ### H/W
  - Raspberry Pi 3 module B (used in Pi Server)
  - 2 servo-motors(for meal,door) and PiCamera
- - Computer or Notebook(used to chat-bot API Server)
+ - Server with public IP(used to chat-bot API Server) and HTTPS.
- - Smart Phone for using chat-bot(used in client)
+ - Smart-Phone or web for using chat-bot(used in client)

  ### S/W
  - python 3.x version
+ - Open-jdk and g++
  - opencv-python 3.4.1.14
- - Raspbian
+ - Raspbian OS(for pethome)
  - Required package: requests, Flask, pymysql, numpy, imutils